How to Turn SharePoint Into Ultimate Engagement Platform

 As the goal of this blog series is to help you optimize your internal newsletter campaigns, I want to return to this now.

 Internal newsletters, mind the cliché, are the glue that holds your intranet together.
-Newsletters should lead people to your intranet, and vice versa.
+Accordingly, newsletters should lead people to your intranet, and vice versa.
 They should cover the same topics – as they are the ones that are being spoken about.
 When you see that a certain topic is broadly discussed on your discussion board; include it in your next internal newsletter.
-In a similar way, you can use your newsletters to start a new conversation, linking to a survey, blog post or a new topic on the discussion board.
+Likewise, you can use your newsletters to start a new conversation, linking to a survey, blog post or a new topic on the discussion board.

 SharePoint, as I mentioned before, is highly customizable.
 You could even build a solution that collects data from your SharePoint lists to automatically compose newsletters.
 No time to do this yourself?
 Fortunately, there are also third-party apps available to do this for you.